 By Camisha Jones

-“I got interested in politics from reading about the Kennedy Administration and the Civil Rights Movement, viagra which led me to believe that Government is one of the most important forces for change, discount ” says Delegate Jennifer McClellan.
-Elected in 2005 to the Virginia General Assembly representing the 71st District, order McClellan has from an early age made a life of activism.
+“I got interested in politics from reading about the Kennedy Administration and the Civil Rights Movement, which led me to believe that Government is one of the most important forces for change,” says Delegate Jennifer McClellan.
+Elected in 2005 to the Virginia General Assembly representing the 71st District, McClellan has from an early age made a life of activism.
 She has accumulated many accomplishments and awards for her work in the political arena including the Democratic Black Caucus of Virginia Leadership Award (2011) and being listed in 2009 as one of Politico’s “50 Politicos to Watch.”

 McClellan uses her gift for advocacy both in her current position at Verizon and within the General Assembly.
 As Assistant General Counsel Mid-Atlantic South for Verizon Communications, she represents the company before regulatory commissions and offers legal advice on the impact of state laws and regulations on Verizon’s products and policies.
 Within the General Assembly, she represents the people of the 71st District and speaks out on ways that legislation will impact the citizens of Virginia.